 As we enter an era of big data, political psephology will become even more critical.

-Using data to understand voting behavior, we can make more informed decisions about running our campaigns and governing our countries.
+Using data to understand voting behavior, we can make more informed decisions about running campaigns and governing our countries.

 What is Statistical Political Science?